mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

   - merge abstract texts with json file
   - download PDFs and render equations
   - make galleries
-  - if required update workshops as well: DL tsv, `tojson`, `mkworkshopgallery`
+  - if required update workshops as well: download xy-workshops.tsv, `tojson`, `mkworkshopgallery`
   - commit and upload changes to the wiki